Architecture Overview

 - shared math and supporting domain logic

-This is where the internal development placement workflow becomes data-oriented and system-driven.
+The C# 6.0 runtime owns the placement workflow data model and orchestration.
+This is where the internal development placement workflow becomes data-oriented and driven by typed runtime structures.

 Godot Adapter Layer

-GridPlacement.Godot translates the Godot scene tree, addon paths, input, and runtime resources into the Core and ECS world.
+GridPlacement.Godot translates the Godot scene tree, addon paths, input, and runtime resources into the C# 6.0 runtime.

 The Godot layer should not become the place where business rules are reimplemented.